hantsy/spring-microservice-sample/README.md

 ENV JAVA_OPTS=""
 ENTRYPOINT [ "sh", "-c", "java $JAVA_OPTS -Djava.security.egd=file:/dev/./urandom -jar /app.jar" ]
 ```

-Create a Dockerfile for ngnix.
+Create a *Dockerfile* for ngnix.
+We will use ngnix as a reverse proxy to unite the entry of the application.

 ```dockerfile
 # Set nginx base image